mvolkmann/blog/src/swift-ui.md

 - explicit: wraps code that changes model or `@State` data with a call to `withAnimation`
 - implicit: uses the `animation` view modifier
-- transition: triggers by adding or removing a view
+- transition: triggers by inserting or removing a view

 Explicit animations are the most commonly used because they are triggered by model/state changes